vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/2-vector-stores.md

 ### The Vector Magic ✨

 1. **Text → Numbers**: Every piece of text gets converted into a list of numbers (a vector) that captures its meaning
-2. **Similarity Search**: When you ask a question, the system finds vectors with similar "shapes" in the mathematical space
+2. **Similarity Search**: When you ask a question, the system finds vectors that are close (in distance) in the mathematical space.
+The closer they are the more similar they are.
 3. **Lightning Fast**: Even with millions of documents, searches happen in milliseconds

 ![LLS RAG Architecture Diagram](images/rag6.png)